Dungeon Fighter Online

 Dungeon Fighter Online, known in South Korea as Dungeon & Fighter, (Note: 던전앤파이터.) is a multiplayer beat 'em up action role-playing game, developed and published for personal computers by Neople, a South Korean subsidiary of Nexon, and originally published by Hangame in 2005.
 The game was originally released in South Korea as Dungeon & Fighter, then in Japan as and then published in China by Tencent.
 A global version of Dungeon Fighter Online was released in May 2015.

-Dungeon Fighter Online is one of the most-played and highest-grossing video games of all time, with over 850 million players worldwide and over in lifetime revenue as of June 2023.
-This also makes it one of the highest-grossing entertainment media products of all time.
+According to Nexon, Dungeon Fighter Online has over 850 million registered users worldwide and over in lifetime revenue as of June 2023, which would make it one of the highest-grossing entertainment media products of all time.

 Gameplay

 Dungeon Fighter Online is similar to 2D side-scrolling arcade hack and slash/beat 'em up games, such as Golden Axe or Double Dragon.
 Players traverse 2D screens while fighting hordes of monsters.
 There are a number of social aspects to Dungeon Fighter Online, including Guilds, PvP Arenas, and Party Play.

 Skills can be designated upon an upper row of hotkeys, that can be further expanded by the decision of the player, who can choose to manually input the command to perform a certain skill; for example, a Blade Master can choose to press the assigned hotkey for the skill Draw Sword, but can also choose to perform its direct input.
 Directly inputting the skill (done by pressing the arrow keys in a certain sequence and then pressing the basic skill key) makes the skill cost less MP and lowers the cooldown of the skill (the time needed to wait to use the skill again) by a small amount.
 Skills are usually performed separately from normal combos, but some skills are "cancellable", meaning that those skills can be used in the middle of normal attacks.